gordio/ToggleWords/README.md

 ```

 If installed using `Package Control` dictionary file should be located in `<data_path>/Packages`.
 To get there select `Preferences -> Browse Packages...` in Sublime menu.
 Create one if it does not exist.

-#Warning

-Only the first definition inside a word containing several identical definitions will be toggled (for now).
-For example, it's not possible to toggle second `&rarr;` inside a string such as `Home&rarr;News&rarr;GopPost`.
-In this case you may want to select manually the definition to be toggled.